magujun/NPS_Survey/README.md

 To make requests and inspect responses you can use [Insomnia Core](https://insomnia.rest/) client for REST applications.

-To check your database you can use [Beekeeper Studio](https://www.beekeeperstudio.io/).
+To edit and manage your SQL database you can use [Beekeeper Studio](https://www.beekeeperstudio.io/).

 To test if the application has been correctly setup and pass all integration tests, please use the command: